-The poem is about a man who loves a woman who does not love him because she can’t love him.
-She can’t love because it’s herself whom she loves and because of this all kinds of horrible things happen to her.
+I read a poem from the 1800’s that challenged me to think.
+The poem was about a man who loves a woman who does not love him because she can’t love him.
+She can’t love because it’s herself whom she loves.
+Because of this all kinds of horrible things happen to her.

 The man sees her there, dead.
 He mourns her death and then he goes off to marry another woman who can love him.
 He’s pretty righteous about the whole situation.
 Reading the poem, I was aware I was only hearing one side of the story but hey.
 It’s still a good poem.

-Now to modernize this, just consider a man or a woman who seduces others into relationship when they have no love to give.
+To modernize this, just consider a man or a woman who seduces others into relationship when they have no love to give.
 We are big on “tolerance” in this era, in stark contrast to the man in the poem.
 But what about the psychopathic man or woman?
 What does society gain from allowing them to run loose and run amok?
 Anything?